knowitall/reverb/README.md

 For more information, please visit the ReVerb homepage at the University of
 Washington: <http://reverb.cs.washingotn.edu>.

+## FAQ

+1. How fast is ReVerb?

+You should really benchmark ReVerb yourself, but on my computer (a new computer in 2011) ReVerb processed 5000 high-quality web sentences in 21 s or 238 sentences per second.

 ## Contributors
 * Anthony Fader <http://www.cs.washington.edu/homes/afader>
 * Michael Schmitz <http://www.schmitztech.com/>